A learning experience isn’t just the content

 Content and the LXP

-One illustration of this shift can be seen in an aspect of the design of Learning Pool’s Stream LXP referenced in the white paper.
+One illustration of this shift can be seen in an aspect of the design of Learning Pool’s platform referenced in the white paper.
 My team identified 43 different learning experience types which are inherent in the platform.
 Content-based experiences make up only a part of that set.
 The others, in fact, the majority of them, will for the most part be very familiar to people as activities that happen in the real world and have been part of normal staff development practices for some time, though not all will be common in every organization.
 Activities like shadowing a colleague, teaching another person or managing a project can all be learning experiences in their own right.

 In this, and in many other ways, today’s learning experience designers and technologists are challenging the view that learning begins and ends with what SCORM data can record.
 But that’s another conversation.